 - Pickup and delivery with numerous starts and stops.

-When it comes to medium-duty transmissions, one size does not fit all.
 However, with a clear understanding of how the truck will be used and the skill set of your drivers, the answers to the other six questions seem to fall into place — and make the transmission selection process much easier.